- How do I know if I need a permit?

-Special Use Permits are only valid for 12 months.
+Special Use Permits are only valid through the end of the calendar year.
 Most permits issued expire the day after your requested activity.
-Permits may be evaluated for renewal by contacting (970)416-2815.
+Permits may be evaluated for renewal by contacting (970) 416-2815.

-- Do I need a Special Use permit to reserve a shelter at Gateway Natural Area or Primrose Studio?
+- Do I need a Special Use permit to reserve Primrose Studio?